Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 - To generate binary report in IC format, call `:koverBinaryReportDebug` Gradle task, for more info refer to the [relevant section](#binary-reports)
 - To print coverage to the log, call `:koverLogDebug` Gradle task

-*the general rule is that the name of the report variant is always added at the end
+The general rule is that the name of the report variant is always added at the end.

 Running one of these tasks automatically triggers the launch of all test tasks for `debug` report variant in all merged module.
 To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the corresponding project](#exclusion-of-test-tasks).
 Exclusion of specific classes or annotations can be configured through [report filtering](#filtering-reports).